FnuGk/interview-assignment/go-solution/README.md

 The application can be build by running `go build` or run without building simply by calling `go run main.go`. run with the `--help` flag to see how to run, or see `run.sh`

+The database can be created by running `cat ../sqldump.sql | sqlite3 test.db` from this directory.
+This will create a database called `test.db`.

 ## Architecture
 The system is split into sub packages for each logic domain.
 The db package abstracts access to the database.